Top 5 Detoxifying Foods for Thyroid Thrivers

 This high-antioxidant, ruby red root vegetable is packed with detoxifying nutrients that help the liver do its best work.
 One significant component of the beet is betaine, which helps the liver cells eliminate toxins.
 Also present in beets are betalains, which provide protection against cell oxidation and encourage detoxification.

 Beets are versatile and tasty and can be eaten cooked or raw.
 Add them to soups or salads, juices, or smoothies.
-They can be pickled in summer, or roasted for a warm winter treat.
+They can be pickled in summer or roasted for a warm winter treat.
 You can even make healthy baked chips with them!

 Our bodies have an amazing system for removing toxins.
 The liver, in particular, is your body’s very own waste chemical processing plant.
 It works tirelessly to detoxify your blood, break down hormones, store essential vitamins and minerals, and produce bile to digest fats.

-Try incorporating one of these foods today.
+I hope this has inspired you to incorporate even one of these foods today.
 Your body will thank you for it!